fybrik/fybrik/site/docs/contribute/modules.md

 1. Implement the logic of the module you are contributing.
 The implementation can either be directly in the [Module Workload](#module-workload) or in an external component.
 If the logic is in an external component, then the module workload should act as a client - i.e. receiving paramaters from the control plane and passing them to the external component.
 1. Create and publish the [Module Helm Chart](#module-helm-chart) that will be used by the control plane to deploy the module workload, update it, and delete it as necessary.
-1. Create the [M4DModule YAML](#m4dmodule-yaml) which describes the capabilities of the module workload, in which flows it should be considered for inclusion, its supported interfaces, and the link to the module helm chart.
+1. Create the [FybrikModule YAML](#m4dmodule-yaml) which describes the capabilities of the module workload, in which flows it should be considered for inclusion, its supported interfaces, and the link to the module helm chart.
 1. [Test](#test) the new module

 These steps are described in the following sections in more detail, so that you can create your own modules for use by Mesh for Data.
 Note that a new module is maintained in its own git repository, separate from the [mesh-for-data](https://github.com/mesh-for-data/mesh-for-data) repository.